 - Wear leather to protect the pad from the fender and rider’s leg movement.

 - Cutouts under the legs and rigging allow for closer contact and keep the pad in place under the saddle.

 Then, what about interchangeable gullet plates or adjustable systems?
-They have been one of the best innovations in the world of saddle making.
-It sounds so brilliant: just a few screws and you can adjust your saddle in minutes.
+They have been one of the best innovations in the world of saddle-making.
+It sounds so brilliant: just a few screws, and you can adjust your saddle in minutes.
 Easy!
 And, of course, you can fit any horse in the barn!
 This is misleading marketing.
-It might help a horse that is getting pressure on the horse’s withers from too narrow or too wide a saddle, but it is not the answer to every saddle fit problem.
+It might help a horse pressure its withers from too narrow or too wide a saddle, but it is not the answer to every saddle fit problem.

 Remember, though, that most saddle fitting evaluations are unfortunately done in a static state.
-Therefore, you want to allow some room for the back to move up when the horse is working, and it is, of course, dependent on its level of training and/or ability to collect.
+Therefore, you want to allow some room for the back to move up when the horse is working, depending on its training level and ability to collect.

 For your next saddle, ask the saddle maker or fitter what the specs are for this tree, rock, angle, flare, and handhold width.
-It is only through a thorough understanding of the shape of the tree and the shape of your horse’s back in saddle fit that we can be more assertive in seeking better-fit solutions and being provided with specific information.
-We, as consumers, should demand accurate details about the trees that are indeed the foundation of the saddles.
+Only through a thorough understanding of the tree’s shape and the shape of your horse’s back in saddle fit can we be more assertive in seeking better-fit solutions and being provided with specific information.
+We, as consumers, should demand accurate details about the trees that are the foundation of the saddles.
 Our horses deserve it!